 There are alternatives to opioid medications on the market that efficiently manage pain.
 So, an individual with chronic pain should ask their physician if one of those painkillers would work for them.
 If the doctor still recommends taking an opioid medication, then they should ask:

 How long should I take this medication?

 In addition to asking about the timeframe of the prescription, patients should also ask their doctors to prescribe the lowest dose possible and in the smallest quantity needed.
-Patients should also schedule follow up appointments with their doctors to go over how well the medication is working and how to taper off of the medication when the time is right.
+Patients should also schedule follow-up appointments with their doctors to go over how well the medication is working and how to taper off the medication when the time is right.

 How can I reduce the risk of potential side effects from this medication?

 Given that opioids are very powerful drugs that activate the same brain centers as heroin, asking about any potential risks is a must.
 A person should make sure they mention any other medications they are taking, ask if the opioid has serious side effects, and tell their doctor about any previous history of addiction.
 No one should ever assume their doctor already knows their medical history or particular risks.